 The Company entered into interest rate swap agreements to mitigate interest rate risk and improve the interest rate profile of the Company's debt obligations.
-As of June 30, 2023 and June 24, 2022, the Company had one and two outstanding interest rate swap agreements with an aggregate notional amount of \$60.9 million, and \$125.1 million, respectively.
+As of June 28, 2024, the Company had no outstanding interest rate swap agreements and as of June 30, 2023, the Company had one outstanding interest rate swap agreement with a notional amount of \$60.9 million.